nxp-auto-linux/ipc-shm/sample_user/README.rst

   IPC UIO/IPC CDEV kernel module must be located in the same directory as provided via IPC_UIO_MODULE_DIR/IPC_CDEV_MODULE_DIR when building the sample.

-2. Boot Linux: for silicon, see section "How to boot" from Auto Linux BSP user manual.
+2. Boot Linux: for silicone, see section "How to boot" from Auto Linux BSP user manual.

 3. Run sample and then specify the number of ping messages to be exchanged with